mundschenk-at/avatar-privacy/readme.txt

 = I activated the plugin and don't see any change!? =

-Did you remember to visit the discussion settings page, tick some or all of the checkboxes in the "Avatar Privacy" section and save the changes?
+Did you remember to visit the discussion settings page, activate some or all of the checkboxes in the "Avatar Privacy" section and save the changes?
 On a multisite installation, this has to be done for every blog that wants to use the plugin.
 You also have to enable the use of gravatars first.

 = I saved the settings and still don't see any changes.
 How do I know the plugin works? =